Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Limitations

-Our experimental evaluation show the effective of the proposed defence.
-However, it requires additional compute to generate concealing samples, and has restriction on proportion of sensitive samples within a mini-batch, while we could combine other defence with our method to overcome this problem.
-Besides, unlike defences such as differential privacy and gradient compression, our defence method cannot be applied to tasks like natural language processing.
-Future directions to improve concealing samples based defence include the design of few or even no hyper parameters, finding the best starting points and reducing the time to compute the concealing samples.
-We hope our defence could provide a new perspective for defending against model inversion attacks in FL.
+While our empirical evaluations show that our proposed defense is effective in enhancing privacy and retaining FL performance, it requires additional computation to craft concealed samples (refer to the supplementary material for details on compute complexity).
+Future directions to improve concealed samples-based defense include finding the best starting points and reducing the time to craft the concealed samples.
+We hope our defense can provide a new perspective for defending against model inversion attacks in FL.